BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 Storing the message in an Outbox should create a span, with low-cardinality (i.e. name of Outbox or Inbox operation) as per the [Otel specification](https://opentelemetry.io/docs/specs/semconv/database/database-spans/).

 A transformer is middleware used in the message mapping pipeline that turns a request into a message.
-A transformer may call externally, for exammple to object storage or a schema registry.
+A transformer may call externally, for example to object storage or a schema registry.
 These external calls should create a new span that has the Deposit Operation Span as a parent.

 In some cases semantic conventions will exist for these external calls. *For example see object storage: See the [OTel documentation for S3]*